jacobtrvl/temporal-migrate-workflow/docs/Migrate_Workflow.md

 cluster) with the EMCO components in a Kubernetes cluster along with the workflow client and the worker pods.
 Note that, since the EMCO `workflowmgr` service calls the workflow client as a cluster-local service name via coredns in this demo, and since the worker also calls into EMCO APIs as a cluster-local service name, they all need to be in the same Kubernetes cluster in this demo.
 In general, there is no such requirement though.
 The EMCO microservices are in `emco` namespace and the workflow client/worker are in the `demo` namespace in this demo.

-The examples are tailored to the deployment layout in Figure 1.
+A possible deployment layout for the demo environment is shown in Figure 1.
+The demo will deploy the user app in Cluster 1 via EMCO, then migrate it to Cluster 2, and then optionally migrate it back to Cluster 1.

 ![EMCO Deployment with Temporal](images/emco-workflow-demo-layout.jpg)